test-prof/test-prof/guides/rubocop.md

-# Custom Rubocop Cops
+# Custom RuboCop Cops

-TestProf comes with the [Rubocop](https://github.com/bbatsov/rubocop) cops that help you write more performant tests.
+TestProf comes with the [RuboCop](https://github.com/bbatsov/rubocop) cops that help you write more performant tests.

 To enable them:

-- Require `test_prof/rubocop` in your Rubocop configuration:
+- Require `test_prof/rubocop` in your RuboCop configuration:

 ```yml
 # .rubocop.yml